 To paint the chain, start by laying it out and determining where you’re going to paint.
 It’s usually easiest to zig-zag it back and forth at whatever interval you’ve decided upon.

 IMPORTANT: Paint will appear to adhere to galvanizing when first applied, but actually flakes off easily.
-Our friend Greg Delezynski, in the picture at the top of the article, told us the secret to getting it to adhere well: vinegar!
+Our friend Greg Delezynski told us the secret to getting it to adhere well: vinegar!

 The vinegar will etch the galvanizing so that paint can adhere.
 Just pour it over the sections of chain that you intend to paint and let dry, then paint.
 Greg uses either white or cider vinegar.